tsamakos/Dumbbell/README.md

 # Dumbbell
-LAMMPS scripts and analysis code for dummbell diffuision in complex fluids
+LAMMPS scripts and analysis code for dumbbell diffuision in complex fluids